Ma Long (Jin dynasty): Tufa Shujineng's Rebellion

 In 270, a tribal revolt led by the Xianbei chieftain, Tufa Shujineng broke out in Qin and Liang provinces.
 In 278, Ma Long submitted a petition warning that the Inspector of Liang, Yang Xin, had lost the support of the Qiang and Rong tribes and was going to be defeated.
 As Ma Long predicted, Yang Xin was defeated and killed by Shujineng and his tribal allies at Wuwei Commandery (武威郡; in present-day Jingyuan County, Gansu) in c.July that year.
+(Note: Emperor Wu's biography in Book of Jin recorded that Yang Xin was defeated and killed in the 6th month of the 4th year of the Xian'ning era; the month corresponds to 7 Jul to 5 Aug 278 on the Julian calendar.)
 In early 279, Shujineng captured Liang, causing much worry for Emperor Wu.
+(Note: Emperor Wu's biography in Book of Jin and vol.80 of Zizhi Tongjian recorded that Liang Province fell in the 1st month of the 5th year the Xian'ning era and that Ma Long, as Protector-General Who Campaigns Against The Caitiffs, was given the order to reclaim Liang Province on the yi'chou day of that month (30 January 279 on the Julian calendar).
+However, that day was also the start of the new month (year) and so could be an erroneous entry; the word "shuo" (朔), used to denote the start of a new month, is absent.
+The actual day where the order was given was probably the ji'chou (己丑) day of that month; it was the 25th day of that month and corresponds to 23 Feb 279 in the Julian calendar).)

 Emperor Wu held a court session where he asked if anyone could solve the crisis in Liang, but none of the ministers could provide an answer.
 Just then, Ma Long, only a junior general at this point, stepped forward and volunteered.
 When Emperor Wu asked about his plans, Ma Long only requested to be allowed to recruit around 3,000 strong men, no matter their background.
 The emperor agreed and appointed Ma Long as Protector-General Who Campaigns Against The Caitiffs and Administrator of Wuwei, despite objections from his ministers due to Ma Long's lowly status.